scalabel/scalabel/doc/src/format.rst

           same index in vertices.
 ‘L’ for vertex and ‘C’ for control point of a bezier curve.
         * closed: true for polygon and otherwise for path

+    * graph

+        * nodes
+            * location: 2D or 3D coordinates.
+            * category: Either joint name or type of segmentation (see closed in `poly2d`).
+            * visibility: Visibility of joint for pose.
+            * type: Type of vertex for segmentation (see type in `poly2d`).
+            * id: Unique ID.

+        * edges
+            * source: Source node of the edge.
+            * target: Target node of the edge.
+            * type: Type of edge.

+        * type: Specification of graph.